tgh-apil/general_needlework_phantom/README.md

 # General Needlework Phantom

-A general needlework training phantom, created to simulate ultrasound-guided needle insertion.
+A general needlework training phantom, created using 3D printing and ballistics gel molding for the purpose of simulating ultrasound-guided needle insertion.
 See how-to-use guide and assembly instructions below.

 This model was developed at the [Lynn & Arnold Irwin Advanced Perioperative Imaging Lab](https://apil.ca/), Toronto General Hospital, University Health Network.